Working with the unconscious mind

 Neglect of the unconscious mind

-It is remarkable, when we think about it, that rarely do we speak of, or really reflect, on our unconscious thinking.
-We might not even refer to the unconscious mind outside a medical or therapeutic setting – in other words, only when things seem to have gone wrong do we ever consider it.
+When we think about it, it is remarkable that we rarely speak of or reflect on our unconscious thinking.
+We might not even refer to the unconscious mind outside a medical or therapeutic setting – in other words, only when things seem to have clearly gone wrong from a medical perspective that we ever seem to make an effort to consider this dominant aspect of our thinking.

-But our unconscious mind defines our thinking, beliefs, who we are, what our values are and how we relate to each other and the world around us.
-Ignoring this significant aspect of the self comes at a great cost in terms of understanding how motivation works.
+But our unconscious mind defines our thinking, beliefs, who we are, our values and how we relate to each other and the world around us.
+Ignoring this significant aspect of the self comes at a great cost in terms of understanding how motivation works, how to create meaningful change on social and environmental issues as well as how to create long-term behavioural change.
 When we lack an understanding of what makes up 96% of our thinking, then we should not be surprised when we encounter huge obstacles in our work when trying to engage and motivate audiences to take action on the causes we care about.

 How do we make sense of apathy and indifference to issues that people seemingly care about?
 Why do we experience so much polarisation in our work?
 Why do people who care passionately about the causes we champion, but then react negatively when we try to engage them?
 These are all important questions, and what is frustrating, is that when we ask audiences the reasons for their behaviour, we struggle to find any meaningful answer.